CS171/Homework_instructions/week-09/lab/week-09_lab.md

 1) Set up a new D3 project (HTML, CSS, JS files).
 You should already have a template project that you can reuse for that.
 Create a matrix class (similar to previous homeworks), with a constructor, initVis(), wrangleData() and updateVis() functions.

-2) Please download the CSV file: [florentine-family-attributes.csv](florentine-family-attributes.csv)
+2) Please download the CSV file: [florentine-familiy-attributes.csv](https://www.cs171.org/Homework_instructions/week-09/lab/florentine-family-attributes.csv)

 3) The adjacency matrices are only available in the raw text format [shown above](#adjacency_matrices).
 Copy the matrices and integrate them into your code so that you can easily access each element with ```matrix[i][j]```.